DataFEWSion Graduate Traineeship Handbook

 Coursework

-Complete the “Request to Pursue a Certificate in Addition to a Graduate Degree” https://secure.grad-college.iastate.edu/certificate-in-addition-to-degree/ (note the graduate college must first approve you for the certificate before completing the POS; allow up to two weeks.)
+To apply for the Graduate College’s Certificate in Data-Driven Food, Energy, and Water Decision Making Policy, first, complete the “Request to Pursue a Certificate in Addition to a Graduate Degree.” https://secure.grad-college.iastate.edu/certificate-in-addition-to-degree/ Note the graduate college must first approve you for the certificate before completing the POS; please allow up to two weeks.
+Complete a POS for the certificate only https://secure.grad-college.iastate.edu/certificate-program-of-study/.

 Petition to add a course to the Certificate Electives